idaholab/moose/framework/doc/content/source/kernels/ConservativeAdvection.md

 along a line.
 A source at the left boundary introduces $u$ into the domain at a fixed rate (using an `InflowBC`).
-The right boundary is impermeable (no BC), so when $u$ arrives there is starts building up at the boundary.
+The right boundary is impermeable (no BC), so when $u$ arrives there it starts building up at the boundary.
 It is clear from the figures below that no upwinding leads to unphysical overshoots and undershoots, while full upwinding results in none of that oscillatory behaviour but instead produces more numerical diffusion.